» Part 1: Irricana, Pioneer Acres, Long House, and Irricana United Church

 As you drive towards the park entrance, the first thing you see is a well-preserved example of an early Alberta pioneer house.
-After paying admission, you’re taken via golf cart to the house and outlaying buildings.
+After paying admission, you’re taken via a golf cart to the house and outlying buildings.

 Like many of the early pioneers to Alberta, George and Salome Long moved to Irricana from Cando, North Dakota in 1911 when the Canadian Pacific Railway advertised cheap and fertile farmland to anyone willing to farm it.

 In North Dakota, George was a school teacher and Salome an accomplished musician.
-When they arrived in Irricana, George began farming and pursing local business opportunities.
+When they arrived in Irricana, George began farming and pursuing local business opportunities.
 Salome continued her music and taught voice and piano lessons.
-Their daughter, Ester, eventually became a well known musician who studied in both Chicago and Calgary.
+Their daughter, Ester, eventually became a well-known musician who studied in both Chicago and Calgary.

 George and Salome soon recognized their need for a larger house and in 1914, the Long House was built.